-Our initial determination is that the Joint Venture qualifies as a VIE and that we are the primary beneficiary.
+Our initial determination is that the Joint Venture qualifies as a VIE.
 As a consequence, we have consolidated the Joint Venture financial statements beginning with the quarter ended March 31, 2010.
-Since inception and including the six months ended June 30, 2011, the newly formed Joint Venture has not engaged in any financial transactions, other than certain organizational expenses and general market and product analysis, as formal operations are not expected to commence until later in Fiscal 2011.
+Since inception and including the three months ended March 31, 2011, the newly formed Joint Venture has not engaged in any financial transactions, other than certain organizational expenses and general market and product analysis, as formal operations are not expected to commence until later in Fiscal 2011.
 Furthermore, the liabilities and other obligations incurred, if any, by the Joint Venture is without recourse to us and do not create a claim on our general assets.
-At June 30, 2011, we have recorded the \$3.6 million payment representing the estimated fair value to acquire the product license as an intangible asset.
-We currently estimate the expected useful life of the product license to be approximately 11 years which we will begin amortizing the cost of intangible asset once production commercialization is completed with PSI Parent and the OTC drug products begin to ship to our retail customers.
-As of June 30, 2011, we have not established a formal commercialization program timeline for any specific OTC drug covered under the product license but we do not project that any OTC drug products will be available for shipment within the next twelve months.
+At March 31, 2011, we have recorded the \$3.6 million payment representing the estimated fair value to acquire the product license as an intangible asset.
+We currently estimate the expected useful life of the product license to be approximately 12 years which we will begin amortizing the cost of intangible asset once production commercialization is completed with PSI Parent and the OTC drug products begin to ship to our retail customers.
+As of March 31, 2011, we have not established a formal commercialization program timeline for any specific OTC drug covered under the product license but we do not project that any OTC drug products will be available for shipment within the next twelve months.